biocontext-ai/knowledgebase-mcp/README.md

 docker run -p 127.0.0.1:8000:8000 biocontext_kb:latest
 ```

-This exposes your MCP server at: 127.0.0.1:8000/mcp/
+This exposes your MCP server at: http://127.0.0.1:8000/mcp/

 > [!WARNING]
 > For public deployments, you should disabled unnecessary ports and access your MCP server through a reverse proxy, e.g., Nginx or Caddy.
 You may also want to configure the running user and the directory to have limited rights, use Docker or podman in a rootless setup and take additional security measures like DDOS protection with Cloudflare or fail2ban.

-2. Locally, with streamable HTTP and uvicorn:
+2. Local setup with `uv`, with streamable HTTP and uvicorn:

 ```bash
 uv build